lucamedeir/McGillPhyisicsHackton2020/README.md

-# McGillPhysicsHackton2020
+# McGillPhysicsHackthon2020

-The source to our project in the [McGill Physics Hackaton 2020](http://www.physics.mcgill.ca/hackathon/)
+The source to our project in the [McGill Physics Hackathon 2020](http://www.physics.mcgill.ca/hackathon/)

 Needs python3.
 Run with "python3 main.py"